 Switch is committed to supporting vulnerable young people in schools.
-To achieve this we believe that early intervention is vital and we have several options available to schools.
+To achieve this we believe that early intervention is vital and we have several options available to referring organisations.

-At our centre in Wolverhampton, Switch has provided early interventions to support the inclusion of learners whose social and emotional needs are causing concern and preventing them from achieving their full potential.
+Switch provides early interventions to support the inclusion of learners whose social and emotional needs are causing concern and preventing them from achieving their full potential.

 Our programmes help young people understand how situations and issues arise and then develop the skills to approach concerns in a more reflective way, allowing them to be more effective in solving their own problems and feel more in control.

 We are able to support children and young people using a structured social-emotional learning programme, plus therapeutic input from educational psychology and therapy professionals.
 We use recognised assessment techniques and ‘Expressive Therapies’ (Malchiodi, C. 2005) such as art, music, Lego®, creative writing, play and sand-tray for those children and young people who are experiencing a range of difficulties in their home or classroom environments.

 Our emphasis is placed on supporting young people to make good choices in both their educational and personal lives, giving them the ability to recognise and respond to their own emotions, form effective peer and adult relationships and to persevere through difficulties.
 This programme aims to positively impact on 6 key development areas:

 At it’s heart, our service is designed to remove the need for schools to exclude pupils.
 We achieve this by offering support in our Switch Centre and/or in the school environment, depending on the young person and referring organisation’s specific needs.